-The Child Information Sharing Scheme allows professionals working with children to gain a complete view of the children they work with, making it easier to identify wellbeing or safety needs earlier, and to act on them sooner.
-Victorian education and care services are able to share, request and use information about child wellbeing or safety through the scheme with other professionals.
+The Child Information Sharing Scheme (CISS) allows professionals working with children (from birth to 18 years of age) to gain a complete view of the children they work with, making it easier to identify wellbeing or safety needs earlier, and to act on them sooner.
+Victorian education and care services can share, request and use information about child wellbeing or safety through the scheme with other professionals provided certain requirements for sharing are met.

-Staff within the Service need to have sufficient information in order to be able to support a child who has been impacted (or is suspected to have been impacted) by child abuse.
-Therefore, it is legally allowable for service staff to share certain information about a child with other staff members, without the consent of a parent/carer and without breaching privacy laws.
+Educators within the Service need to have sufficient information in order to be able to support a child who has been impacted (or is suspected to have been impacted) by child abuse.
+Therefore, it is legally allowable for educators to share certain information about a child with other staff members of the Service without the consent of a parent/carer and without breaching privacy laws.
+Data security requirements that apply to the Service must be followed when sharing any information.